-Tier Description Access Control Mechanisms Physical Security Tier 1 " Entrance to rock shelter" Physical security tier one refers to the outermost physical security barrier for the facility.
+Tier Description Access Control Mechanisms Physical Security Tier 1 "Entrance to rock shelter" Physical security tier one refers to the outermost physical security barrier for the facility.
 Access to this tier requires the use of a proximity card employee badge and related PIN code.
 Physical access to tier one is automatically logged.
 Physical Security Tier 2 "Rock shelter Tunnel" Tier two includes common areas including restrooms and common hallways.
 Tier two enforces individual access control for all persons entering the common areas of the CA facility through the use of a proximity card employee badge.
 Physical access to tier two is automatically logged.

-Physical Security Tier 3 "CA Security area" CA Security Area is the room that separates the Security Vault from the rock shelter tunnel.
+Tier Description Access Control Mechanisms Physical Security Tier 3 "CA Security area" CA Security Area is the room that separates the Security Vault from the rock shelter tunnel.
 Access to CA Security Area requires the usage of an individual access card combined with a PIN code.
 In addition a separate burglar alarm system has to be inactivated by individual access codes.
 Physical access is automatically logged, video recorded and a special notification is generated to the CA Security Board members about each access to CA Security Area.
-Physical Security Tiers 4 "CA Vault" The CA Security Vault is where the CA systems and other critical devices are placed and where sensitive CA operations occur.
+Physical Security Tier 4 "CA Vault" The CA Security Vault is where the CA systems and other critical devices are placed and where sensitive CA operations occur.
 Tier four is the only tier where local maintenance access to servers is possible.
-The tier four data center enforces individual access control with a PIN code and it enforces dual control if incoming persons have access also to Tiers 5.
+The tier four data center enforces individual access control with a PIN code and it enforces dual control if incoming persons have access also to tier 5.
 Dual control is enforced through special individual partial access control to doors and burglar alarm systems.
 To such person or to outsider the authorization for unescorted access to the tier four rooms is not given.
 Physical access to tier four is automatically logged and video monitored and a special notification is generated to the CA Security Board members.
-CA Security Board members and access to Tiers 4.

-Tier Description Access Control Mechanisms Physical Security Tiers 5 "Key Management" Key Management tiers five serve to protect CA HSMs keying material and other most critical components.
+CA Security Board member will always check, grant and document each access to tier 4.
+Physical Security Tier 5 "Key Management" Key Management tier five serve to protect CA HSMs keying material and other most critical components.
 Online HSMs and other most critical components are protected through the use of locked cabinets that always require dual control to be accessed.
 Offline keying material like CA system key backups and secret shares are protected through the use of locked safes, cabinets and containers.
 Access to HSMs and keying material is restricted in accordance with Telia's segregation of duties requirements.
-The opening and closing of cabinets or containers in this tier is logged for audit purposes.
+The opening and closing of cabinets or containers in this tier are logged for audit purposes.
 All access is video monitored.